 The Presidency is the main body responsible for representing the Pompidou Group on a political level, in its dealings with governments of member and non-member states and international organisations.
-The Presidency, supported by the Vice-Presidency, takes primary responsibility for supervising the Pompidou Group’s work, in particular recommendations, policy papers and guidelines, in order to meet policy makers’ needs in the most appropriate manner.
+The Presidency, supported by the Vice-Presidency, takes primary responsibility for supervising the Pompidou Group’s work, in particular the development of recommendations, policy papers and guidelines, in order to meet policy makers’ needs in the most appropriate manner.

 The Presidency and Vice-Presidency are elected by the Ministerial Conference from among the member states of the Pompidou Group for a period of four years.